Skip to main content

 If you want to calculate how much protein you need to build muscle mass, there are a few approaches you can take.

-1. The simplest approach is the grams per kilogram calculation using the table above.
-If you are a female and currently at a healthy weight of 150 lbs, you need 1.2 g/kg protein to build mass.
+The simplest approach is the grams per kilogram calculation using the table above.
+If you’re a female and currently at a healthy weight of 150 lbs, you need 1.2 g/kg protein to build mass.

 150lbs / 2.2 lbs/kg = 68.2 kg bodyweight x 1.2 g/kg protein = 82 grams protein per day

-2. You can also use a macro approach, like our simple macro calculator.
+You can also use a macro approach, like our simple macro calculator.
 It will give you recommendations for carbs and fat as well, based on your gender, age, weight, and goals.
-This does all the maths for you!
+This does all the math for you!

-3. The third option is to calculate your protein intake as a certain percentage of your total calorie intake between 10-30% is a reasonable range.
-If you want to gain mass, we’d recommend between 20-25% of your calories coming from protein.
+The third option is to calculate your protein intake as a certain percentage of your total calorie intake — between 10-30% is a reasonable range.
+If you want to gain mass, we’d recommend between 20-25% of your calories come from protein.
 For example, if you follow a 2000 calorie diet:

 Which factors could affect your calculations?